 These odds don’t stop many of us from saying, “It could happen.”
 I don’t believe it could happen, not in a predefined sample space.
-By which I mean, each coin flip could be spaced 100 years apart, or could happen in a different country, or you could flip the 100 coins all at once.
-So long as you are clear about which coins and which flips, you’re not going to ever get 100 Heads.
+By which I mean each coin flip could be spaced 100 years apart, or could happen in a different country or you could flip the 100 coins all at once.
+So long as you are clear about which coins and which flips before you know the results of those flips, you’re never going to get 100 Heads.
 In other words, it wouldn’t do to find 100 Heads that came up somewhere in the world over the last 24 hours and designate a space around them.

-There is a certain sense, however, in which the impossible does seem to happen in probability.
-That is, if you flip a coin 100 times, you will get some arrangement of Heads and Tails.
-That exact arrangement will have a probability of 1/2^100 of occurring, which is exactly the same probability of getting all Heads.
-So what’s the difference?
-Why would I think that arrangement is possible, but all Heads isn’t?
+There is a certain sense, however, in which the seemingly impossible—according, that is, to the probabilistic terms I’m outlining here—does happen in the real world: If you flip a coin 100 times, you will get some arrangement of Heads and Tails, and that arrangement will have a probability of (1/2)^100 of occurring, the same probability as getting all Heads.
+So why would I think that arrangement is possible but all Heads isn’t?

 I’d like to make this more vivid.
 Suppose you have a bag that contains all real numbers.
 If you randomly grab a number out of the bag, the probability of getting any particular number is precisely zero (that is, the ratio of any given desired outcome to the total possible outcomes is 1 to infinitely many, which we treat as zero).
 Yet, some number will be pulled out of the bag.

 Your probability of pulling that particular number was zero, but the probability was 1 that some number would come out.
 In other words, you have no hope of predicting what number you’ll pull.
 Now suppose you try to make things easier for yourself.
 You remove several infinitely large sets of numbers from the bag.
 Say you remove all but the positive numbers.
 The probability is still zero that you pull a particular number.
 Lets say you really try to narrow the space and pull from just between 4.88 and 4.89.
-Well, there are (uncountably) infinitely many numbers in that space, so, again, the probability is zero that you’ll pull any particular number.
+There are (uncountably) infinitely many numbers in that space, so the probability is again zero that you’ll pull any particular number.

 If you predict that you’ll pull, say, 4.880000000001, and that number comes up, I’d say the bag was rigged.
-Certainly that’s FAR more likely than pulling any number you predict.
-Similarly, though flipping 100 Heads in a row does not technically bear a probability of zero, if I saw that happen, I’d pull a David Hume and point out that it’s far more likely to encounter a cheater than it is to encounter 100 Heads in a row.
+Having been rigged is FAR more likely than pulling any number you predict.
+Similarly, though flipping 100 Heads in a row is technically non-zero, if I saw that happen, I’d say the probability is far more likely that I’ve encountered a cheater.

 Following this line of thinking, I have to say that any sequence you predict ahead of time will be hopeless (there’s nothing special about all Heads, except that it’s so easy for the human mind to organize, and it is apparently something we remain on the lookout for).
 Further, any sequence involving what would count to a human as a recognizable pattern, from which a prediction may be made, would also suggest foul play.
 For example: